vector-index-bench/vibe/README.md

 - [Apptainer](https://apptainer.org/) (or [Singularity](https://sylabs.io/singularity/))
 - Python 3.6+

+Some algorithms may require that the CPU supports AVX-512 instructions.
+Most GPU algorithms assume that an NVIDIA GPU is available.

 ### Building library images

 Building images can be done using `install.sh`.
 It can be used to either build images for all available libraries (`./install.sh`) or an image for a single library (e.g. `./install.sh --algorithm faiss`).

 > [!TIP]
-> `install.sh` takes an argument `--build-dir` that specifies the temporary build directory (e.g. to speed up the build in a cluster environment, you can set the build directory to a location on an SSD while the project files are on slower storage medium).
+> `install.sh` takes an argument `--build-dir` that specifies the temporary build directory.
+For example, to speed up the build in a cluster environment, you can set the build directory to a location on an SSD while the project files are on a slower storage medium.

 ### Running benchmarks